CamStreamer/CamStreamerLib/doc/Client.md

 };

 type HttpOptions = Options & {
-    keepAlive?: boolean; // enables keep-alihe header => will use one tcp connection for more http requests };
+    keepAlive?: boolean; // enables keep-alive header => will use one tcp connection for more http requests };

 type WsClientOptions = Options & {
     address: string; // url path to connect ws headers?: Record<string, string>;
-    pingInterval?: number; // timeout for ping msg (to check if connection is still alive), defualt 30s protocol?: string; // protocol used in ws, eg. 'events' };
+    pingInterval?: number; // timeout for ping msg (to check if connection is still alive), default 30s protocol?: string; // protocol used in ws, eg. 'events' };
 ```